sheehui/tp/docs/DeveloperGuide.md

 2. Deleting a client while being in the client window.

    1. Test case: `delete 1` <br>
-      Expected: No client is deleted as delete is a home window command that cannot be executed in the client window.
+      Expected: Client is not deleted as delete is a home window command that cannot be executed in the client window.
       Error details shown in the result display.

 ### 7.4 Viewing and editing a client's contact details